Jump to content

 Its members are ordinary consumers from areas spread right across the country who see the need for and who support such an organisation.

-Each year those members are invited to nominate and elect a Council of 20 who will represent the Association.
-Those Council members appoint a Chairperson and Officers and act as lobbyists and spokespersons in their various areas of expertise.
+Each year those members are invited to nominate and elect a Council who will represent the Association.
+Those Council members appoint a Chairperson and Officers to oversee the activities of the CAI.
 It is especially noteworthy that they give voluntarily of their time and expertise.

-As we celebrate our 45th year I note how, without pause, the CAI has strenuously represented and fought to protect and strengthen the rights of its members and all Irish consumers.
+We have now passed the 50 year age barrier and I note how across those years the CAI has continuously and strenuously represented and fought to protect and strengthen the rights of its members and all Irish consumers.
 The achievements have been considerable.
 Consumers’ rights – the right to information, fair dealing, protection, education, safety – all culminating in the ability to make informed decisions and choices – are a reality.
+That said, there is much more work to be done to protect consumer rights in a significantly and rapidly changing marketplace for goods and services.

-The income derived from our members subscriptions is insufficient to permit us to lobby as we should and the need for determined lobbying and input at home, in Europe and increasingly, Internationally, is vital for the future of consumer protection.
-We accept no commercial source of funding and so our ability to raise alternative funds are virtually non-existent in these recessionary times.
+I have to be honest, the income derived from our members’ subscriptions is insufficient to permit us to lobby as we should and the need for determined lobbying and input at home, in Europe and increasingly, internationally, is vital for the future of consumer protection.

 Dermott Jewell